BattletechModders/Flashpoint-Stock-Photos/README.md

 Feel free to use this mod in your custom Flashpoints.
 I only ask for credit and a link to this repo's release page to be included.
 I'd recommend setting this as a dependancy your mod would need to load.
 This ensures users must install this back before your mod will work.

-####  Flashpoint Stock Photos is already included in the Community Asset Bundle (CAB) and does not need to be installed seperately if you already use the CAB.
+####  Flashpoint Stock Photos is already included in the Community Asset Bundle (CAB) and does not need to be installed separately if you already use the CAB.

 ### Holoscreen Image Guidelines
 The Holoscreen .dds files need to be inverted horizontally and flipped vertically to display correctly.
 A .png file needs to be inverted horizontally only.
 The files in the base game are either 2048x2048 or 512x512 pixels across, I believe as long as your file is square and either .png or .dds it will load correctly.
 A file not found will display a blank image and generate an error in the log.